EmoCtrl: Controllable Emotional Image Content Generation: Introduction

-In summary, our contributions are: \begin{itemize} \item We introduce Controllable Emotional Image Content Generation (C-EICG) and propose EmoCtrl, a framework that generates images aligned with both the given content and the target emotion.
+\item We introduce Controllable Emotional Image Content Generation (C-EICG), curate tailored datasets for this task, and propose EmoCtrl, a framework that generates images aligned with both the given content and the target emotion.

-\item We design two complementary stages for emotion enhancement, textual and visual, supported by tailored datasets that produce images with clear semantics and rich emotional expression.
+\item We design two complementary emotion enhancement modules, Textual Emotion Enhancement and Visual Emotion Enhancement, and further propose Emotion-driven Preference Optimization to align human preference.

 \item We evaluate EmoCtrl against state-of-the-art methods and demonstrate our superiority in both evoking specific emotion and preserving the given content which is further validated by image-generation applications.